mozilla-l10n/localizer-documentation/src/misc/glossary.md

 ## Machine Translation

 Machine Translation (MT) is the translation of text from one language to another, performed by software without human involvement.
-There are different types of machine translation solutions (or "engines"), but all modern systems are based on a neural network approach (vs statistical or rule-based).
+There are different types of machine translation solutions (or “engines”), but all modern systems are based on a neural network approach (vs statistical or rule-based).

 In Pontoon, machine translation is used as part of the [pretranslation](#pretranslation) feature, powered by [Google AutoML Translation](https://cloud.google.com/translate/automl/docs) with custom models trained on existing translation memories.

 ## Permission

 Users in Pontoon can have different permissions depending on their role:
 * Translators can either submit approved translations directly or review suggestions from other users.
-Unlike in some other Translation Management Systems, this is a single permission in Pontoon, and it's referred to as *Translator permission*.
+Unlike in some other Translation Management Systems, this is a single permission in Pontoon, and it’s referred to as *Translator permission*.
-* Team managers have translator permissions, but can also change permissions assigned to other users (i.e., "promote" or "demote" them).
+* Team managers have translator permissions, but can also change permissions assigned to other users (i.e., promote or demote them).

 ## Pretranslation